ggutu/Docker_udemy/README.md

 ============================
 Flag	Meaning	Purpose
 -i	Interactive	Keeps STDIN (keyboard input) open, even if not attached.

 -t	TTY (teletype terminal)	Allocates a terminal interface so you can interact with the container like a shell.

+Use docker exec -it <container_name> /bin/bash to enter and interact with your running container.